So, you’re considering DIY wood floors but don’t know where to begin?

 When comparing your wood flooring options, the first choice to make is between solid and engineered wood.
 Solid wood flooring is exactly what it sounds like: solid planks of wood that are put together to form a floor.

-Engineered hardwood, on the other hand, is made up of several layers.
 The top layer (aka the veneer) is a thin, solid piece of real hardwood.
 Beneath that top layer is either high-density fiberboard or, more commonly, high-strength plywood.
-Sometimes, there’s a third layer of solid wood underneath that, but that all depends on the brand you choose.

 The best engineered wood flooring products will often have a high-quality plywood core and a thick veneer.
 This thicker veneer will allow your floors to be refinished, if necessary (though this is much less of an issue if you buy prefinished hardwood flooring, as factory finishes are incredibly durable).

 Just remember: one of the biggest engineered wood disadvantages is that it can only be refinished once or twice (if at all).
 Solid wood, though, can be refinished indefinitely.
+On the other hand, engineered wood is less susceptible to changes in temperature and humidity than solid wood is.

 Hardwood vs. Softwood

-Don’t let the name “softwood” fool you—softwood flooring isn’t pillowy-soft and it definitely doesn’t feel like carpet.
+Don’t let the name “softwood” fool you—softwood flooring isn’t pillowy-soft and it doesn’t feel like carpet.
 The name simply refers to less-hard species of wood.

+The biggest thing to remember is that hardwood is more of a scratch-resistant flooring choice.
 Softwood can be an excellent choice for low-traffic areas of your home.
 And when they’re finished correctly, these floors can be almost as sturdy as hardwood.
-And if you’ve ever seen pine flooring, you’ll know they can be just as beautiful, too!

 If you’re still not sure what we mean by hardwood vs. softwood floors, hardwood species include oak, maple, and walnut.
 Softwood species include pine, cedar, cypress, and hemlock.